mrintegrity/puppet-pound/README.md

 Todo
 ----
-* Rework the module a bit to follow best practice
 * Add support for changing Global Directives (currently static defaults)
-* Some kind of support for managing the service with the poundctl command might be good to have (maybe even essential)
+* Some kind of support for managing the service with the poundctl

 Usage
 -----